Weak convergence of the localized disturbance flow to the coalescing Brownian flow: A new state-space for the coalescing Brownian flow

 Define $f^\times(t)=t-x$.
 Note that $\id^\times=0$.
-Then {\em the map $f\mapsto f^\times:\cD\to\cS$ is a bijection}, so we can define a metric $d_\cD$ on $\cD$ by
+Then \emph{the map $f\mapsto f^\times\dvtx\cD\to\cS$ is a bijection}, so we can define a metric $d_\cD$ on $\cD$ by

-A proof of the italicized assertion is given in the Appendix.
+A proof of the italicized assertion is given in the \hyperref [app]{Appendix}.
 The same is true for some further technical assertions which will be made below, written also in italics.
-The metric space $(\cS,\|\dots\|)$ is complete and locally compact, so the same is true for $(\cD,d_\cD)$.
-An alternative characterization\footnote{Thus, $d_\cD$ is a close relative of the L\' evy metric sometimes used on the set of distribution functions for real random variables.
-The relationships of such a metric to the operations of composition and inversion in $\cD$, which are significant for us, do not appear to have been studied.} of the metric $d_\cD$ is as follows: {\em for $f,g\in\cD$ and $\ve>0$, we have}
+The metric space $(\cS,\|\cdots\|)$ is complete and locally compact, so the same is true for $(\cD,d_\cD)$.
+An alternative characterization\footnote{Thus, $d_\cD$ is a close relative of the L\'evy metric sometimes used on the set of distribution functions for real random variables.
+This choice of topology is insensitive to the value of a function at its jump discontinuities, only keeping track of its left and right continuous versions.
+The relationships of such a metric to the operations of composition and inversion in $\cD$, which are significant for us, do not appear to have been studied.} of the metric $d_\cD$ is as follows: \emph{for $f,g\in\cD$ and $\ve>0$, we have}

 We deduce that, for $f,g\in\cD$,

 and